uk-tre/website/docs/structure/index.md

 ## Quarterly Community Events

 These started with the inaugural community meeting at RSE Con 22 in September 2022.
-Subsequent online meetings have taken place in December 2022, March 2023, July 2023, September 2023, December 2023 and March 2024.
+Subsequent meetings happen every quarter (usually March, June, September, December), with the September meeting being in-person or hybrid.

 More detail on these events, and their write-ups, can be found in [the events section](../events/index.md)